 The next generation of nuclear

 SMRs, like current nuclear reactors, are designed to provide reliable, carbon-free electricity, but with a much-smaller land footprint than current reactors.

 Factory constructed and modular, many SMRs are delivered to site and can be used for generating electricity as well as producing heat used for other applications like district heating for commercial or residential needs, hybrid energy systems, water desalination, or heavy industry applications.

 From 1 megawatt to 300 megawatts, SMRs are a reliable alternate energy source to diesel in rural communities, and a significant growth opportunity for OPG and Ontario.

 SMRs are good for Canada

-A recent collaborative study found SMRs could be a beneficial addition to Canada’s energy mix and urged the Canadian government to support the advancement of SMRs.
+A 2018 collaborative study found SMRs could be a beneficial addition to Canada’s energy mix and urged the Canadian government to support the advancement of SMRs.
 The Canadian roadmap study for SMR deployment report found that Canada is uniquely positioned to lead the world in SMR development given its long history in nuclear power.